phpfunk/alfred-spotify-controls/README.md

 ## How to use (Search)

 You can also search inline with results showing up in the results panel of Alfred.
 Simply type `spot search` followed by `artist` or `album` or `track` then your query.
-If the search cannot find any of the previous keywords, `track` will be assumed.
 The results will start to appear in the file list within Alfred.
 After that, find the result you want and either press `Return` on your keyboard or click the result.
 Spotify will open and go directly to that result.

 ### Examples
 ```